 This information has been written for patients, their families and friends and the general public to help them understand more about a rare form of primary bone cancer, known as angiosarcoma.
 This section will detail what an angiosarcoma of the bone is and how angiosarcomas are diagnosed and treated.

 Angiosarcoma is a malignant (cancerous) tumour starting in cells which line the blood vessels.
 Therefore it can develop anywhere in the body – in any organ.
+They are most commonly reported in the breasts, heart, skin, liver and bones(1).

 This section will focus on angiosarcomas of the bone, which are very rare and account for less than 1% of all primary bone cancers.